-The John Wayne statue is located on the Arrival (lower) level in the center of the Riley Terminal and rests atop a pedestal covered in the same marble that graces the entire facility.
-Designed in two tiers to allow visitors to touch the statue, the pedestal provides a fitting home for one of the nation's most loved and most remembered patriots.
+Located on the Arrival (lower) Level between Riley Terminals A and B baggage claim areas, the statue rests atop a pedestal covered in the same marble that graces the entire facility.
+Designed in two tiers to allow visitors to touch the statue, the pedestal provides a fitting home for one of the nation's most loved and remembered patriots.